 Courses can be declared pass/fail from the fifth day of class through the 8th week of the fall and spring semesters.
-The deadline date to declare a course pass/fail is posted on the registrar’s academic calendar each term. *For Fall 2022, the deadline to pass/fail is 11:59 pm on October 7, 2022.
-The priority deadline is September 30, 2022.* The priority deadline allows time for you to declare another course pass/fail by the final deadline if the first declaration is reversed for failure to meet the regulations governing the pass/fail option.
+The priority and final deadlines to declare a course pass/fail are posted on the registrar’s academic calendar each term.
+The priority deadline allows time for you to declare another course pass/fail by the final deadline if the first is denied for failure to meet the regulations governing the pass/fail option.

 See below for the steps to view requirements via your Tar Heel Tracker.
 Please note this is a mock account that we use during orientation, so rest assured you are not seeing anyone’s real data!
 If you have concerns or questions about how a course fits the requirements, we encourage you to contact your advisor.

-Step 3: Click on Tar Heel Tracker on the drop down and press the double arrow to the right-hand side
+Step 3: Click on Tar Heel Tracker on the drop-down and press the double arrow on the right-hand side.

 Helpful Hint: if this is the first time you are pulling your summary report, you may have to turn off your pop-up blocker.

-Step 5: View the PDF summary 2-3 pager to view where your current classes are counting towards your degree.
+Step 5: View the PDF summary 2-3 pager to view where your current courses are counting towards your degree.

-If you choose to pass/fail a class that is currently counting as a general education requirement, you will no longer be able to use that class to fulfill gen ed requirements (with the exception of LFIT).
-For more regulations on pass/fail please visit the catalog.
+If you choose to pass/fail a course that is currently counting as a general education requirement, you will no longer be able to use that course to fulfill gen ed requirements (with the exception of LFIT).
+For a comprehensive list of regulations on pass/fail please visit the Undergraduate Catalog.

 How to view your general education requirements on the tracker: